Is US preparing a weapons embargo on Israel? Blinken demands more Israeli humanitarian aid for Gaza from DM Gallant

 Despite international objections to the decision to close UNRWA offices in Israel and cut all ties with the organization, the evidence that Hamas operatives have infiltrated UNRWA at various levels, and the ubiquitous presence of UNRWA supplies in Hamas bunkers and tunnels, indicates that the UN body was incapable of preventing aid from reaching the hands of Hamas.

-In a post to 𝕏 in mid-October, COGAT stated that just in northern Gaza, there are five bakeries producing a total of 1.3 million pita breads per day.
+In mid-October, COGAT wrote in a post on 𝕏 that in northern Gaza alone, five bakeries are producing a total of 1.3 million pita breads per day.
 The total population in all of Gaza shortly before the outbreak of the war was estimated to be around 2.2 million.
-Most Gaza civilians have fled to southern Gaza, with over half estimated to be in the humanitarian zone of al-Mawasi.
+Most Gaza civilians have evacuated to southern Gaza, with over half estimated to be in the humanitarian zone, al-Mawasi.

-With only around 100,000 people still remaining in northern Gaza according to UN estimates, that would indicate that the supply of food is more than sufficient to prevent starvation.
+With approximately 100,000 people remaining in northern Gaza, according to UN estimates, the current food supply appears sufficient to prevent starvation.

 The All Israel News Staff is a team of journalists in Israel.